You’ve heard all about the benefits of fermented foods, but just what is fermentation — and why is it so important?

 Fermented foods are also filled with beneficial bacteria that work as reinforcement for the good bacteria in the digestive system.
 Since 70 percent to 80 percent of the immune system lies in the gut, having proper balance of gut flora is important.

-Probiotic bacteria not only balance the good bacteria in the gut, but they also help to “tune up” the immune system.
+Probiotic bacteria not only balance the good bacteria in the gut, but they also help “tune up” the immune system.
 As high as 70 percent of the immune system lies in the intestine, so nurturing the bowel immunity with probiotic bacteria keeps the intestinal tract healthy.
-Probiotic-rich foods include fermented cheese and soy sauce, kimchi, and sauerkraut.
-Just as there are fermented foods, you can nurture your intestines with fermented probiotic beverages like kefir and kombucha.

 1. Improves Digestion

-Cancer is caused by activation or mutation of abnormal genes, which control cell growth and division.
-Researchers believe probiotic cultures and fermented foods might decrease the exposure to chemical carcinogens by: (8)
+Cancer is caused by activation or mutation of abnormal genes that control cell growth and division.
+Researchers believe probiotic cultures and fermented foods might decrease the exposure to chemical carcinogens by:

 - detoxifying the ingestion of carcinogens